Gozala/work/perspective-ui.md

-# Perspectieve UI
+# Perspective UI

-Introduction of [3D touch][] inspired us to explore a new dimension.
 We completely redesigned user interface, stepped back from [cards](./web-cards) concept to more familiar tabs model as a default UI for [servo][] nightly builds.

 ![browserhtml](browserhtml.gif)

+Introduction of [3D touch][] inspired us to explore a new dimension that could be controlled by a touch pressure.
+Light touch providing a quick peek at the tabs.
+Pressure past threshold unveiled full browser chrome.

+<video controls loop mute src="./zoom-in-out.mp4"></video>

+<center>Demo of touch pressure been used to zoom in / out chrome</center>

-In this iteration we opted into more minimal progress bar and spend a lot of time to improving load-time perception it created.
+In this iteration we opted for more minimal progress bar and spent a lot of time to improving load-time perception it created.
 Turns out same load time can be perceived as very slow or fast based on how it progresses.